officealexa2020/project/README.md

 ***Text-to-speech is integrated inside the main.py file***

+# Theory

-##Intent classification
+## Intent classification

 Inherently linked to Natural Language Processing (NLP), intent classification automatically finds purpose and goals in text

-“Hi, I’m a photographer and work with a significant amount of raw files.
-What kind of storage do you offer?
-Is it a lifetime membership?
-For the right price, I’d love to purchase cloud storage.”
+“What’s the status Of my delivery”

-With an intent classifier, you could easily locate this query among the numerous user interactions you receive on a daily basis, and automatically categorize it as a clear Purchase intent.
+With an intent classifier, you could easily locate this query among the numerous user interactions you receive on a daily basis, and automatically categorize it as a clear status intent.

 ***BIO scheme for intent classifiaction***

+***working***

 what we actually get from user is random words.
-The first thing you need to do when you get the utterance from the user, is you need to understand what does the user want, and this is the intent classification problem.
+The first thing you need to do when you get the utterance from the user, is you need to understand what does the user want,
 You should think of it as the following, which predefined scenario is the user trying to execute?

 ***Let's look at this Siri example,***
 "How long to drive to the nearest Starbucks?",
 I asked Siri and the Siri tells me the result.
-The traffic to Starbucks is about average so it should take approximately ten minutes.
+"The traffic to Starbucks is about average so it should take approximately ten minutes."
 And I had such an intent,
 I wanted to know how long to drive to the nearest Starbucks and we can mark it up as the intent: navigation.time.closest.